sarahlehman/smalltownkitten/content/post/things-id-rather-do-1.md

     "title": "Things I'd Rather Do #1",
     "author": "Sarah",
     "date": "2021-01-16T21:22:15.81776256-05:00",
-    "summary": "Things I'd rather do than go to work on Monday-", "tags": [
+    "summary": "Things I'd rather do than go to work on Monday", "tags": [
         "thingsidratherdo"
     ]